Seth Rich Death: Trump Personally Told Fox News To Publish Fake Story About Murdered DNC Employee, Suit Claims

 — Scott Dworkin (@funder) August 1, 2017

 The origin of the hoax story went all the way to the White House, the Daily Beast reported.
-In an email exchange, Wheeler was told that that White House had reviewed a draft of the story and that Donald Trump had directly ordered that the story be pushed along “to help lift the cloud of the Russia investigation.”
+In an email exchange, Wheeler was told that the White House had reviewed a draft of the story and that Donald Trump had directly ordered the story be pushed along “to help lift the cloud of the Russia investigation.”

-The Seth Rich conspiracy theory has been pushed largely by right-wing news blogs, and last year was given a boost when WikiLeaks founder Julian Assange hinted that Rich may have been one of his sources.
+The Seth Rich conspiracy theory has been pushed largely by right-wing news blogs, and last year, it was given a boost when WikiLeaks founder Julian Assange hinted that Rich may have been one of his sources.
 But the story in May by Fox News — which was later retracted in full — was one of the biggest media hits and brought it back into the public spotlight just hours after a story about Donald Trump revealing classified information in his meeting with Russian diplomats.

 A lawsuit alleges that Fox News and a wealthy Trump supporter concocted a fake story about the death of a DNC aide. https://t.co/EZbRghNXFr